Physician wearing a mask.

 Strengthening HIV prevention response in Kenya

-Initiated in October 2021, the objectives of the project are:
+Initiated in October 2021, the project has the following objectives:

-• To improve strategic planning and priority setting for HIV prevention
+• Improve Strategic Planning and Priority Setting: Enhance planning and priority setting for HIV prevention efforts.

-• To improve integration of HIV prevention programs into various health system platforms
+• Integrate HIV Prevention Programs: Increase integration of HIV prevention programs into various health system platforms.

-• To document and disseminate effective HIV prevention models, methods and tools
+• Document and Disseminate Effective Models: Document and share effective HIV prevention models, methods, and tools.

-The University of Manitoba team will utilize the knowledge being gathered through the situational analysis of the HIV prevention landscape in Kenya as well as previous grants aimed at providing direct technical support to the national HIV program in Kenya.
-This work will connect closely with other HIV BMGF grants in Kenya that look at testing and prevention, as well as make direct linkages to the national care and treatment program where appropriate.
+The University of Manitoba team will leverage knowledge gathered from situational analysis of the HIV prevention landscape in Kenya, as well as from previous grants that provided direct technical support to the national HIV program.
+This effort will align with other HIV-related grants from the Bill & Melinda Gates Foundation (BMGF) in Kenya that focus on testing and prevention, and will connect with the national care and treatment program where appropriate.

-By creating a platform of technical support and expertise, the project aims to support the national HIV program in achieving the goals set out in the Kenya AIDS Strategic Framework II (2020/21 – 2024/25) and the HIV Prevention Roadmap.
-The project will work with national and county level governments, as well as PEPFAR and Global Fund implementing partners, Gates grantees, and other key stakeholders to develop innovative ideas to improve HIV related outcomes.
+The project aims to support the national HIV program in achieving the goals outlined in the Kenya AIDS Strategic Framework II (2020/21 – 2024/25) and the HIV Prevention Roadmap.
+It will collaborate with national and county-level governments, as well as partners from the President’s Emergency Plan for AIDS Relief (PEPFAR), the Global Fund, Gates grantees, and other key stakeholders to develop innovative solutions to improve HIV-related outcomes.

 Contact us